wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 I think the quickest yet deepest way to learn Kubernetes is to follow step-by-step instructions after seeing <strong>guided</strong> <strong>Labs ("demos")</strong> using pre-loaded data.
 Hands-on practice is how you develop the "muscle memory" need to operate Kubernetes confidently.

-PROTIP: To pass Kubernetes exams, you need to master the many CLI commands that control the <strong>Native Kubernetes</strong> command line interface (CLI): <strong>kubectl</strong> (pronounced "cube cuddle" or "cube see-tee-el").
+PROTIP: To pass Kubernetes exams, you need to master the many CLI commands that control the <strong>Native Kubernetes</strong> command line interface (CLI): <strong>kubectl</strong> (pronounced "cube cuddle" or "cube see-tee-el" or "cube control").

 <a target="_blank" href="https://kubernetes.io/docs/user-guide/prereqs/">https://kubernetes.io/docs/user-guide/prereqs</a>